-While the first Bushido Blade had all dialog in Japanese with English subtitles and was beautiful, Bushido Blade 2 chose absolutely horrid voice actors with lackluster emotion and it was terrible.
+While the first Bushido Blade had all dialog in Japanese with English subtitles and was beautiful, Bushido Blade 2 produced an English dub that had absolutely horrid voice actors with lackluster emotion and it was terrible.
 Bonus points for Highwayman, who's dressed like the Phantom of the Opera and speaks with something between a Scottish burr and a deep country English accent.

 The arcade version of KOF XIII had a normally Dummied Out English voice track which thesevideos demonstrated, and they were absolutely horrendous.
 Thankfully, the console ports of the game decided not to use these tracks, and kept only the Japanese voice tracks for every character.

 On top of this, many of the lines spoken either simply summarize or completely contradict the lines in the subtitles.
 Although the voice actors are all Canadian, many of the characters' names are read in a strange, pseudo-Japanese pronunciation (i.e. "Hotupa" sounds like "Hepstupa" for no discernible reason).
 It sounds as though the actors were reading from a copy of the script which was still mid-localization, and "jarring" doesn't really begin to describe it.